SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_demo.rst

 results or centroidal-based as well as the results at the 4 corner nodes.

-Be careful about what you're accessing.
+Be careful about what you’re accessing.

 .. code:: python